FlorenceHapgood/CV/README.md

 #### Adaptability

-When the time came to work out how to support myself as an actor, I quickly realised that the main demand in the tutoring industry was for Primary maths, English (subjects that I hadn’t studied in years) and piano.
+When the time came to work out how to support myself as an actor, I quickly realised that the main demand in the tutoring industry was for Primary Maths, English (subjects that I hadn’t studied in years) and Piano.
 I decided it was necessary to let go of my idea of tutoring art history and adapt to the demand.
 I did a lot of research into how to teach those subjects and the current syllabus requirements, and ultimately built a thriving tutoring business

 #### Perseverance